 In all, the 30-year-old Ying killed 11 people.

-“He was found dead on the floor of his cell (October 23) when guards came through the death house for the 11 p.m. inspection,” according to newspapers at the time.
+“He was found dead on the floor of his cell (Oct.
+23) when guards came through the death house for the 11 p.m. inspection,” according to newspapers at the time.

 After the murders, the small Chinatown in Suisun was deserted.

 “As for Chinatown, that was its end.
-In about six months no one was living there.
-Little by little the many buildings were either torn down or disintegrated,” according to the December 1985 issue of the Solano Historian.
+In about six months, no one was living there.
+Little by little, the many buildings were either torn down or disintegrated,” according to the December 1985 issue of the Solano Historian.

 Ling was buried at San Quentin prison cemetery.

-Young, former missionary and infamous New Jersey murderer, ends up at Folsom
+Young, former missionary, ends up at Folsom

 William Hooper Young was 67 when he was sent to Folsom State Prison as a sex offender.
 Received July 20, 1938, he was assigned number 21856.

-Young was no stranger to prison, having served a sentence in New York’s Sing Sing Prison for second-degree murder under the number 54020
+Young was no stranger to prison, having served a sentence in New York’s Sing Sing Prison for second-degree murder under the number 54020.

 Born in 1871 in Salt Lake City, Utah Territory, he was the grandson of Brigham Young and son of John Willard Young, a prominent businessman.
 After becoming a church elder in 1891, William was sent on Mormon missionary work in New York, New Jersey and Washington, D.C.